-If the Ethernet interface of the panel controller is used only for communicating with the building management system or for Remote Services disable the panel communication over TCP/IP, in FSP-5000-RPS.
+If the Ethernet interface of the panel controller is used only for communicating with an OPC server or for Remote Services disable the panel communication over TCP/IP, in FSP-5000-RPS.
 Otherwise fire data could be transferred over the Ethernet unintentionally.